 Over the past 15 years I’ve had the good fortune to be a mentor in three different men’s groups.
 These are organizations of successful men that have one thing in common: the phenomenal coverage to set their egos aside to personally challenge themselves to be better men.
 Men in their 20s 30s 40s, all the way up to men in their 80s.
 I’ve found a common story to every single one, confronting pain that they experienced as young children.
 Having this wisdom, every fiber of my being wanted my daughters to come from a better place.

-About a year ago I turned my exclusive focus to parent and preschool education, though it’s been an interest and passion of mine since my oldest children were born.
+About three years ago I turned my exclusive focus to parent and preschool education, though it’s been an interest and passion of mine since my oldest children were born.

 When my twins were two and a half, we were at an airport waiting to take a flight.
 I was explaining to them how the plane would pull up, jetway be extended, and people on the plane would walk through the gate door.

 This is who they naturally are: on their own, they walked up to the door and with Beautiful smiles, waved at every person who got off that plane.
 In that moment in my mind the airport became silent as I was completely caught up in their wonderful innocence and magic.

 As I reflected later on the beautiful relationship they have with the world, how they relate to the world, and the world back to them, the daddy in me imagined them in their early teens, still developing their fragile self esteems, beautiful, and surrounded by friends because of their magic personalties.
 I couldn’t help but think about our current world and envisioned another child, in that fragile moment, feeling jealousy at my daughters relationship with the world, and lashing out at them with words to hurt them about their ethnicity.
 I then pondered “How can I be there to protect that beautiful relationship they have with the world – when I can’t be there.”
 It was obvious to me that no amount of thinking would provide a solution to such a dilemma.